shambhavi614/TaskVanta-/README.md

 ## Overview

-TaskFlow is a comprehensive project management solution designed for modern teams.
+TaskVanta is a comprehensive project management solution designed for modern teams.
 It provides a seamless interface for creating and managing projects, assigning tasks, collaborating with team members, and tracking project progress with real-time analytics.
 The platform emphasizes user experience with smooth animations, intuitive interfaces, and responsive design across all devices.

 ### Why TaskFlow?